prody/ProDy/doc/examples/dynamics/pca/pca_dimer.rst

 .. currentmodule:: prody.dynamics

-.. _pca-blast:
+.. _pca-dimer:

 *******************************************************************************
-PCA from a Blast search
+PCA of a protein dimer (HIV-RT) dataset
 *******************************************************************************

 Synopsis
 ===============================================================================

-This example shows how to perform PCA of structural dataset obtained by blast searching PDB.
-The protein of interest is Cytochrome C (*cyt C*).
+This example shows how to perform PCA of structural dataset for a dimeric protein.
+The protein of interest is HIV reverse transcriptase (RT).
-Dataset will contain structures sharing 44% or more sequence identity with human *cyt C*, i.e. its homologs and/or orthologs.
+Dataset will be obtained by blast searching PDB.

 User Inputs
 -------------------------------------------------------------------------------

 * Amino acid sequence of the protein
 * A reference PDB structure
-* List of PDB files to be excluded from the analysis
+* List of PDB files to be excluded from the analysis, if any

 Parameters
 -------------------------------------------------------------------------------

 * Percent sequence identity used for selecting blast hits (PDB structures)
-* Selection of the *cyt C* chains and residues to be considered in analysis
+* Selection of the RT chains and residues to be considered in analysis

 How to Use
 -------------------------------------------------------------------------------